 Municipalities in Lincoln County have already incorporated strategies recommended by or consistent with this Plan into local planning mechanisms as discussed in the paragraphs below.
 By adopting this plan, each community, as well as Lincoln County, is agreeing to continue implementation of strategies aimed at mitigating hazards identified in this Plan.
-As documented in Section 5, the municipalities in Lincoln County have a variety of planning and regulatory mechanisms for managing land use at the local level, thereby minimizing the exposure of future development to natural hazards.
+As documented in Element C, the municipalities in Lincoln County have a variety of planning and regulatory mechanisms for managing land use at the local level, thereby minimizing the exposure of future development to natural hazards.
+Municipalities in Lincoln County all use the following general planning mechanisms based on their common forms of local government and authority described in Element C1.